 Who Must Implement the Act?

 The Act exempts small enterprises from certain obligations.
-Companies from different countries serving European consumers may exceed the limits of DSA's small enterprises’ exemptions and be responsible for following many of the new rules and many companies carrying out their digital activities in Europe will not be exempt from this regulation.
+Companies from different countries serving European consumers may exceed the limits of DSA's small enterprises’ exemptions and be responsible for following many of the new rules, and many companies carrying out their digital activities in Europe will not be exempt from this regulation.
 In order to comply with the limitations of DSA, many enterprises will need to take action.

 Compared to the previous legislation of the European Commission, DSA has created one of the most undisputed powers in terms of transparency of content audits.
 In addition, it requires the disclosure of additional information, such as automated tools used to make content audit decisions and types of audit measures taken.

-According to the DSA (Article 13 and Article 17), most transparency reporting articles on content control requires that the average time required to act on the content allegedly violated by the platform must be explained.
+According to the DSA (Article 13 and Article 17), most transparency reporting articles on content control require that the average time required to act on the content allegedly violated by the platform must be explained.
 As demonstrated by the research, if social media platforms moderate content under the working assumption that regulators prefer swifter takedowns for all types of content or that it would weigh more heavily in favor of determining the immunity of an online platform in the event of a challenge to a decision, this may be likely to cause a chilling effect on free speech online.